Charles Bronson: Early life and war service

 Bronson said English was not spoken at home during his childhood, like many other first-generation American children he grew up with.
 He once recounted that even as a soldier, his accent was strong enough to make his comrades think he was a foreigner.
 Besides English, he could speak Lithuanian and Russian.

 In a 1973 interview, Bronson remarked that he did not know his father very well, and was not sure if he loved or hated him, adding that all he could remember about him was that whenever his mother announced that his father was coming home, the children would hide.
 In 1933, after his father died of cancer, Bronson went to work in the coal mines, first in the mining office and then in the mine.
 He later said he earned one dollar for each ton of coal that he mined.
 In another interview, he said that he had to work double shifts to earn $1 a week.
-Bronson later recounted that he and his brother engaged in dangerous work removing "stumps" between the mines, and that cave-ins were common.
+(Note: Equivalent to $ in .)
+Bronson later recounted that he and his brother engaged in dangerous work removing "stumps" in the mines (also known as "Kettlebottoms", they are dangerous, fossilized tree stumps found embedded in coal mine roofs that were the source of many roof falls and were the cause of many fatalities in coal mines).
+He related also that cave-ins were common.

 The family suffered extreme poverty during the Great Depression, and Bronson recalled going hungry many times.
 His mother could not afford milk for his younger sister, so she was fed warm tea instead.
 He said he had to wear his elder sister's dress to school for lack of clothing.
 Bronson was the first member of his family to graduate from high school.

 Bronson worked in the mines until enlisting in the United States Army Air Forces in 1943 during World War II.
 He served in the 760th Flexible Gunnery Training Squadron, and in 1945 as a Boeing B-29 Superfortress aerial gunner with the Guam-based 61st Bombardment Squadron within the 39th Bombardment Group, which conducted combat missions against the Japanese home islands.
 He flew 25 missions and received a Purple Heart for wounds received in battle.

 Career and education

-1946 to 1951: acting training
+1946–1951: Acting training

 After the end of World War II, Bronson did odd jobs until a theatrical group in Philadelphia hired him to paint scenery, which led to acting in minor roles.
 He later shared an apartment in New York City with Jack Klugman, who was an aspiring actor at the time.
 Eventually, he moved to Hollywood, where he enrolled in acting classes at the Pasadena Playhouse.